-Comprehensive sustainability work, positive impact on the local community, long-term meeting legacies and high delegate numbers – success can be measured in many ways.
+Comprehensive sustainability work, a meeting’s positive long-term impact on the local community, and high delegate numbers – success can be measured in many ways.
 Get inspired by some of the success stories from Gothenburg.

 Increased research activity and local competence development